aloeliger/CMS_OpenData_Exercises/README.md

 # CMS Open Data Anomaly Detection Exercises

+These exercises were designed to be used for student exercises in the AD4HEP workshop, June 2025, Nevis Labs, Columbia University.

 These exercises are designed to be as light on requirements as possible.
 In general, if you have a linux system with python on it, and a way to look at a Jupyter notebook, you should be able to run these exercises.

 I have provided a quick setup script, `setup.sh`.